 CREATE INDEX

 WHERE userid <> 'User_5';

-The following statement creates an index named visits_idx on pagevisits using the userid columns.
-This index improves the performance of queries which retrieve rows by filtering on userid values.
+The following statement creates an index named visits_idx on pagevisits using the userid column.
+This index improves the performance of queries that retrieve rows by filtering on userid values.

+CREATE INDEX